zaibon/t411-cli/README.md

 ## And then ?

 Then you can use the gem using the command t411-cli (don't forget to add the gems bin directory in your $PATH).
-The first thing you HAVE to do is to run the config command to create the .t411 file needed to execute the gem.